Seanl80/natural_soap_company_v1/README.md

 #### WishList

 Users who are not logged in are redirected to the login page when clicking the Add to WishList button.
-Products details links correctly redirects to the correct page when clicking the link on the WishList Page.
+Product detail link correctly redirects to the correct page when clicking the link on the WishList Page.
 Removing an item from the WishList working correctly, correctly reflected within the database.

 #### Admin